Opie and Anthony: Final years

+Aftermath

+On July 14, 2014, Hughes and Norton returned to the air under a new title, Opie with Jim Norton, and the channel was renamed SiriusXM Talk, before it changed once more to Opie Radio.
+In the following month, Cumia launched his own show, The Anthony Cumia Show, on his own subscription-based service Compound Media.
+In October 2016, growing differences between Hughes and Norton led to Hughes moving to afternoons with The Opie Radio Show and Norton staying in mornings to host Jim Norton & Sam Roberts with former Opie and Anthony producer Sam Roberts.
+On July 6, 2017, Hughes was fired from SiriusXM over an alleged incident where he filmed a colleague using the bathroom.

 In April 2015, Hughes and Cumia were involved in a public feud on Twitter regarding their growing strained relationship over the years, and both addressed their differences on their respective shows.
 Later that month Hughes, Cumia, and Norton agreed to separate interviews for Newsweek, which revealed that the hosts had not been on friendly terms since 1999, and spats over their former relationships and contract negotiations.
-Cumia said he had growing resentment towards Hughes for not doing more to save his job, after he learned that Hughes did not threaten to quit while negotiating a new contract with SiriusXM to keep him onboard.
+Cumia said he had growing resentment towards Hughes for not doing more to save his job, after he learned that Hughes did not threaten to quit while negotiating a new contract with SiriusXM to keep him on board.
 Hughes felt the pair were no longer on the same page, and told Cumia that management were in favour of his new show with Norton, which Cumia took as a personal insult.
 In October 2016, during Hughes's first day on his new afternoon show, he and Cumia spoke for the first time in over two years in a phone call that aired live during their respective shows.
-Several additional on-air calls followed.
+Several on-air calls followed.

-Program content

-Opie and Anthony combined humor with commentary on American sociopolitical and popular culture.
-Some categorized them as shock jocks, despite their disagreement with the term.

-Friends and regular guests on the show included Jim Florentine, Dan Soder, Joe Rogan, Patton Oswalt, Dave Attell, Joe DeRosa, Louis C.K., Bill Burr, Brian Regan, Jay Mohr, Stephen Lynch, Doug Stanhope, Robert Kelly, Otto & George, Marc Maron, Bob Saget, Gallagher, Penn Jillette, Ricky Gervais, Tom Papa, Amy Schumer, Kevin Smith, Jim Jefferies, Bonnie McFarlane, George Carlin, Rich Vos, Colin Quinn, Nick DiPaolo Greg Giraldo and Patrice O'Neal, many of whom substituted for Norton when he was absent due to stand-up or acting commitments.
+In January 2018, Cumia offered $5,000 to anyone who could shut down a Reddit message board dedicated to the show.
+He claimed that members of the forum had constantly harassed him, his friends and family, and former guests on the radio show.

+In March 2021, the show gained attention when video of a Paris Hilton appearance from 2011 went viral.
+The footage showed an uncomfortable Hilton unwilling to answer questions and leaving the studio, feeling she was wasting time being "berated" by the hosts.
+After the appearance Norton said Hilton was "a spoiled human being" and had "bit [his] tongue for the better half of the interview."
+In 2023, the show was featured on the Vice TV docuseries Dark Side of the 2000s in an episode about Stern's rise in popularity and his rivalry with Opie and Anthony.

+In March 2025, Cumia returned to terrestrial radio for the first time since 2009, hosting The Anthony Cumia Show on WABC-AM in New York City.